brimdata/zed/docs/zed/README.md

 > For a shared file system, the close-to-open cache consistency
 > semantics of NFS should provide the necessary consistency guarantees needed by
 > a Zed lake though this has not been tested.
 Multi-process, single-node
-> node access to a local file system has been thoroughly tested and should be
+> access to a local file system has been thoroughly tested and should be
 > deemed reliable, i.e., you can run a direct-access instance of `zed` alongside
 > a server instance of `zed` on the same file system and data consistency will
 > be maintained.